 - Decide if you want your family members or friends to know your health information.
-Your health information is protected and private under the HIPPA privacy rule.
-If you want your healthcare team to share your health information with your family members or friends, you will sign a release of information.
+Your health information is protected and private under the HIPAA privacy rule.
+If you want your health care team to share your health information with your family members or friends, you will sign a release of information.

 - Sign an advanced directive about your future care.
-If you are interested in information about advanced directives, ask you healthcare team, social worker, or chaplain.
+If you are interested in information about advanced directives, ask your health care team, social worker, or chaplain.